 My fellow judges and I have once again been bowled over by not just the quantity, but the quality of the award entries this year, so much so that we’re already looking at more new categories for next year.

 The YRes Rising Star Award, which recognises members with fewer than 10 years PQE who have demonstrated potential as a future leader in family justice, was won by Marc Etherington of Rayden Solicitors.
 The judges said that Marc is a passionate advocate of Resolution and a role model for implementing the Resolution Code in their practice and is also not afraid to highlight wellbeing issues, speaking candidly of their own experiences.

-The EDI Champion Award, which recognises members or groups who have shown a commitment to diversity and inclusion, was won by Nazia Rashid of Anthony Gold.
-The judges said Nazia demonstrates a passion for EDI both inside and outside their firm.
-Setting up initiatives and becoming involved in others, Nazia is an advocate for all diversity.
-They are an educator whose work benefits both clients and society as a whole.
+The EDI Champion Award, which recognises members or groups who have shown a commitment to diversity and inclusion, was won by Nazia Rashid and Ruth Oyelakin of Anthony Gold.
+The judges said Nazia and Ruth demonstrated a passion for EDI both inside and outside their firm.
+Setting up initiatives and becoming involved in others, Nazia and Ruth are advocates for all diversity.
+They are educators whose work benefits both clients and society as a whole.

 The Innovation Champion, which recognises members who have introduced new ways of working that have benefited clients, firms or the wider family justice community, went to the Carvalho Consultancy.
 The judges said that the firm seeks to break down barriers and support the wellbeing of all family law professionals.
 With an innovative solution to a longstanding problem, the Code of Practice runs through all that they do providing support to professionals who in turn then offer better support to their clients.